 - Francesca in The Shadow of the Lion uses her position as a high-class courtesan to end a deadly family vendetta and to further the education (in all sorts of ways) of prince Manfred.

-- "Mary" From Robert A. Heinlein's The Puppet Masters is walking death with hands/feet, with knives, and with guns.
+- "Mary" from Robert A. Heinlein's The Puppet Masters is walking death with hands/feet, with knives, and with guns.
 Lots of guns.
-Every of the guns.
-But her principle weapon is her sex appeal, which "Sam" is happy for her to use on him, but which is more useful detecting aliens, due to their not understanding human emotions like physical attraction.
+Everyone of the guns.
+But her principle weapon is her sex appeal, which "Sam" is happy for her to use on him, but which is more useful for detecting aliens, due to their not understanding human emotions like physical attraction.

 - The episode "Mirror, Mirror" from Star Trek: The Original Series shows Lieutenant Uhura get minxy with Mirror-Sulu, so that he doesn't notice a warning light that signals transporter tampering by Chief Engineer Scott.
 Once the danger is past, Uhura switches off the sexy.